-into account the supervisory and enforcement experiences of other NCAs as referred to in ESMA's measures and that its supervisory practices take into account the relevant guidance provided by ESMA, including the 'Opinion on MiFID practices for firms selling complex products' (8), the 'Opinion on structured complex products - good practices for product governance arrangements' (9) and the 'Joint Position of the European Supervisory Authorities on manufacturers' product oversight and governance processes' (10).
-Nonetheless, CONSOB considers that the significant investor protection concern continues to exist.
+- (9) In respect of the proposed definition of 'virtual currency', the AMF has clarified that this would be the same as the definition set out in Article 3(18) of Directive (EU) 2015/849 of the European Parliament and of the Council[®]. - (10) Furthermore, the AMF shares the reasons given in ESMA's measures that the existing applicable regulatory requirements under Union law, which have not changed since the adoption of ESMA's measures, do not address the concern.
+The AMF also considers that improved supervision or enforcement of the existing requirements would not better address the concern identified.
+In particular, the AMF informed ESMA that it has taken into account the supervisory and enforcement experiences of other NCAs as referred to in ESMA's measures and that its supervisory practices take into account the relevant guidance provided by ESMA, including the 'Opinion on MiFID practices for firms selling complex products' (^a), the 'Opinion on structured complex products good practices for product governance arrangements' (10) and the 'Joint Position of the European Supervisory Authorities on manufacturers' product oversight and governance processes' (11).Nonetheless, the AMF considers that the significant investor protection concern continues to exist. - (11) Moreover, the AMF shares the analysis on proportionality in ESMA's measures and, in particular, has concluded that the national measures are proportionate taking into account the nature of the risks identified, the level of sophistication of investors or market participants concerned and the likely effect of the action on investors and market participants.
+In the case of one-off costs, the AMF considers that, as the national measures are the same as ESMA's measures, except for the inclusion of a definition of 'virtual currency', any one-off costs that may be incurred by product providers to comply with the national measures are likely to be minimal. - (12) The AMF considers that the national measures do not have a discriminatory effect on services or activities provided from another Member State as the measures provide for equal treatment of the marketing, distribution or sale of the products regardless of the Member State from which those services or activities are carried out. - (13) The AMF notified ESMA that it has consulted NCAs in four other Member States (12) that may be significantly affected by its national measures due to the number of providers

-- (10) Moreover, CONSOB shares the analysis on proportionality in ESMA's measures and, in particular, has concluded that the national measures are proportionate taking into account the nature of the risks identified, the level of sophistication of investors or market participants concerned and the likely effect of the action on investors and market participants.
-In the case of one-off costs, CONSOB considers that, as the national measures are the same as ESMA's measures, any one-off costs that may be incurred by product providers to comply with the national measures are likely to be minimal. - (11) CONSOB considers that the national measures do not have a discriminatory effect on services or activities provided from another Member State as the measures provide for equal treatment of the marketing, distribution or sale of the products regardless of the Member State from which those services or activities are carried out. - (12) CONSOB notified ESMA that it has consulted NCAs in all other Member States as it considers that they may be significantly affected by the national measures and that no NCA raised any objections.
-CONSOB subsequently notified ESMA and the other NCAs of the national measures not less than one month before the national measures are intended to take effect. - (13) CONSOB considers that the national measures do not pose a serious threat to the orderly functioning and integrity of the national physical agricultural market.
-In particular, CONSOB considers that the national measures are the same as ESMA's measures and that ESMA consulted the national public bodies competent for the oversight, administration and regulation of physical agricultural markets under Council Regulation (EC) No 1234/2007 (11).
-None of those bodies raised any objections to ESMA's Decisions (EU) 2018/796, (EU) 2018/1636, (EU) 2019/155 or (EU) 2019/679.
-Nonetheless, CONSOB consulted the domestic body responsible for the orderly functioning and integrity of the physical agricultural market and that body did not raise any objections.
+8 Directive (EU) 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, amending Regulation (EU) No 648/2012 of the European Parliament and of the Council, and repealing Directive 2005/60/EC of the European Parliament and of the Council and Commission Directive 2006/70/EC (OJ L 141, 5.6.2015, p.
+73).

-8 ESMA/2014/146.
+9 ESMA/2014/146.

-9 ESMA/2014/332.
+10 ESMA/2014/332.

-10 JC-2013-77.
+11 JC-2013-77.